Medicaid: Budget and financing

 Medicaid spending as part of total U.S. healthcare spending (public and private).
 Percent of gross domestic product (GDP).
 Congressional Budget Office chart.

 Unlike Medicare, which is solely a federal program, Medicaid is a joint federal-state program.
 Each state administers its own Medicaid system that must conform to federal guidelines for the state to receive Federal matching funds.
 Financing of Medicaid in the American Samoa, Puerto Rico, Guam, and the U.S. Virgin Islands is instead implemented through a block grant.
 The Federal government matches state funding according to the Federal Medical Assistance Percentages.
 The wealthiest states only receive a federal match of 50% while poorer states receive a larger match.
+Some scholars contend that the match rates are political as the formula used to calculate match rates disproportionately benefits states represented by powerful members of Congress.

 Medicaid funding has become a major budgetary issue for many states over the last few years, with states, on average, spending 16.8% of state general funds on the program.
 If the federal match expenditure is also counted, the program, on average, takes up 22% of each state's budget.
 Some 43 million Americans were enrolled in 2004 (19.7 million of them children) at a total cost of $295 billion.
 In 2008, Medicaid provided health coverage and services to approximately 49 million low-income children, pregnant women, elderly people, and disabled people.
 Federal Medicaid outlays were estimated to be $204 billion in 2008.
 In 2011, there were 7.6 million hospital stays billed to Medicaid, representing 15.6% (approximately $60.2 billion) of total aggregate inpatient hospital costs in the United States.
 At $8,000, the mean cost per stay billed to Medicaid was $2,000 less than the average cost for all stays.

 Medicaid does not pay benefits to individuals directly; Medicaid sends benefit payments to health care providers.
 In some states Medicaid beneficiaries are required to pay a small fee (co-payment) for medical services.
 Medicaid is limited by federal law to the coverage of "medically necessary services."

 On November 25, 2008, a new federal rule was passed that allows states to charge premiums and higher co-payments to Medicaid participants.
 This rule enabled states to take in greater revenues, limiting financial losses associated with the program.
 Estimates figure that states will save $1.1 billion while the federal government will save nearly $1.4 billion.
 However, this meant that the burden of financial responsibility would be placed on 13 million Medicaid recipients who faced a $1.3 billion increase in co-payments over 5 years.
 The major concern is that this rule will create a disincentive for low-income people to seek healthcare.
 It is possible that this will force only the sickest participants to pay the increased premiums and it is unclear what long-term effect this will have on the program.

 A 2019 study found that Medicaid expansion in Michigan had net positive fiscal effects for the state.